7 times when you must see an eye doctor ASAP

 A condition called corneal infiltrates (opaque spots on the cornea) may develop a few weeks after pink eye; it should be treated to avoid affecting vision.

-Pink eye can be confused with the more serious uveitis or ocular herpes, which can be sight-threatening.
-Whenever possible, eye redness should be evaluated by a vision-care specialist who can differentiate the type of conjunctivitis and prescribe the proper treatment.
+Pink eye can sometimes be confused with the more serious uveitis or ocular herpes.
+Whenever possible, eye redness should be evaluated by an eye doctor who can make a proper diagnosis and prescribe the appropriate treatment.

 4. Different size pupils (pupil anisocoria)